LeeAnnEditor/o365hq/services/Device as a Service.md

     greatest technology, customers can leverage new devices as a competitive edge as they recruit their new workforce.

-Our **objective** is to add sinergy between Microsoft Surface devices, Microsoft Cloud services, and your business aims.
+Our **objective** is to add synergy between Microsoft Surface devices, Microsoft Cloud services, and your business aims.

 ### Result